 Adidas TERREX sponsors some of the best climbers in the world Click To Tweet

 “We sponsor some of the best climbers in the world who scale the biggest peaks around.
 Whilst climbing is readying itself for Olympic status and bouldering is exploding in popularity, one of the barriers for a lot of people is understanding what it’s like to actually climb in the outdoors,” explains Stuart Wells, Global Director of Brand Marketing for adidas TERREX.

-People get a sense of the scale of the route and learn about climbing technique Click To Tweet
+You get a sense of the route's scale and learn about climbing technique Click To Tweet